Diekri Technology Inc.

 What you should be paying:

-Hardware Warranty: Get a three year hardware warranty.
-If not available, I would question the quality of the computer.
+Hardware Warranty: Get a three year hardware warranty if it's in the budget.
+If that is not available, I would question the quality of the computer.

 Software Warranty: Software warranties are separate and can be costly.
-It's better to be proactive (and cost effective) to do image or disk backups.
+It's better to be proactive (and cost effective) to do image or disk backups instead.

 Operating system: